 Silverthorne Attorneys is a personal injury law firm in Orange County whose top priority and singular focus is the people we represent.
 We work diligently to make sure that our clients are well taken care of and that their needs are not only met, but come first.
 Injured now?
 Do not hesitate to reach out to Silverthorne Attorneys for a free consultation.

 Accidents involving three or more cars are referred to as car pile-ups or chain reaction accidents.
 They are very dangerous because a car may absorb multiple impacts each of which can cause serious harm and damage.
 During these multiple impacts, a car may get hit from several angles.
 Including from the side where the passengers have the least protection.
 Because several cars are involved, determining fault in a chain reaction Corona car accident can be a very complex process.

 Chain reaction accidents often happen because of poor driving conditions caused by bad weather.
-However, pile-ups can also occur when driving conditions are ideal because motorists tend to drive more aggressively and at higher speeds.
+However, pile-ups can also occur when driving conditions are ideal.
+This is because some motorists tend to drive more aggressively and at higher speeds.

 Causes Of Car Pile-Ups

 The most common reasons for this type of accident are inattention, driving too close to the car in front and failing to compensate for poor driving conditions.
-When a driver is not paying attention, there is little or no time to react to a sudden slowdown of the traffic ahead because the driver fails to detect it quickly enough.
+When a driver is not paying attention, there is little or no time to react to a sudden slowdown of traffic.
 Reduced reaction time also results from following a car too closely.

 Factors that contribute to the occurrence of car pile-ups include: